CWWhitney/Silvopastoral_Milk/README.md

 The model does not assume any specific dairy breed.
 While different breeds have varying tolerances to heat and drought stress (e.g., in terms of milk production loss, water intake, or mortality rates), this tool is designed to be breed-agnostic to enhance general applicability.
-Users are encouraged to adjust relevant parameters—such as milk yield reductions, heat tolerance thresholds, or mortality rates—to reflect the breed(s) specific to their operation in the input_table.csv.
+Users are encouraged to adjust relevant parameters such as milk yield reductions, heat tolerance thresholds, or mortality rates to reflect the breed(s) specific to their operation in the input_table.csv.

-Suggested Use
-This tool is suitable for:
+This code is suitable for:

-Farmers evaluating trade-offs of adopting agroforestry for their grassland.
+Farmers - to evaluate trade-offs of adopting agroforestry for their grassland.

-Researchers or extension agents modeling climate resilience strategies in dairy systems.
+Researchers or extension agents - to modeling climate resilience strategies in dairy systems.

-Policymakers or advisors seeking evidence-based justifications for agroforestry incentives.
+Policymakers or advisors - seek evidence-based justifications for agroforestry incentives.